department-of-veterans-affairs/vtk/README.md

 The purpose of this gem is to allow VFS engineers to quickly begin developing on the platform.
 It does this by providing a command line interface that allows the use of simple commands and parameters to do everything from setting up a development environment to building out a directory structure and creating necessary files for separating code into its own module.

-*The following assumes you have Ruby 2.6.6 or higher and Rails ~> 6.0.2 installed*
+*The following assumes you have Ruby 2.6.6 or higher installed*

 ## Installation